Ricci de Turck flow on singular manifolds

 \begin{proof} The statement is proved using the microlocal properties of the heat kernel lifted to the blowup space $\mathscr{M}^2_h$, where $\rho_*$ shall denote a defining function of the boundary face $*$ in $\mathscr{M}^2_h$.

-\begin{proof} We mimic a similar statement in \cite{BV} which is proved using stochastic completeness for the heat kernel of the Laplace Beltrami operator.
+We mimic a similar statement in \cite{BV} which is proved using stochastic completeness for the heat kernel of the Laplace Beltrami operator.
 We consider here the Lichnerowicz Laplacian and are not aware of any equivalent of stochastic completeness on tensors.
 This requires to some extent different analytic arguments.
 We do not write out the argument for the second statement, which follows by similar estimates, since better $x$-weight and higher regularity of the starting space yield additional $(\rho_\td \rho_\ff)^\varepsilon \leq C \sqrt{t}^\varepsilon$.

 When performing the estimates we will use Corollary \ref{mean-cor} and pretend notationally that $F$ and $B$ are one-dimensional.
 The estimates in the general case are performed verbatim.
 Moreover, we will always denote uniform positive constants appearing in our estimates by $C>0$, even though they might differ from estimate to estimate.
 We only use derivatives in space, since due to the heat equation, differentiation of the heat kernel in time can be replaced by the Lichnerowicz Laplacian.
 Finally, we will assume without loss of generality that $k=0$.
 General $k\in \N$ affects estimates near td, where we may pass derivatives of the heat kernel to derivatives of the section using integration by parts.

 Let $X$ denote the operator acting on symmetric $2$-tensors by multiplication with the radial function $x:\U \to [0,1)$, extended smoothly to $M$ such that $x \restriction M\backslash \U \geq 1$.
 Then the first mapping in \eqref{two-mappings} with $k=0$, is bounded if and only if